Baseline station

-Baseline is a public transit station directly across from the main campus of Algonquin College in Ottawa's west end, near the intersection of Woodroffe Avenue and Baseline Road.
-Many Algonquin College students and Centrepointe residents use this station to get to various points in the city, and to and from the college.
+Baseline station (Transitway) or Algonquin station (O-Train) is a public transit station directly across from the main campus of Algonquin College in Ottawa's west end, near the intersection of Woodroffe Avenue and Baseline Road.
 Several residential and business areas such as Centrepointe and College Square are also served by this station.

 It is also a major transfer point for communities in the inner southwest part of Ottawa, making it one of the busiest stations.
 A small park and ride is also located here, which was the terminus for route 95 for many years until it was extended to Barrhaven.
 After this station, Route 74 and 75 buses leave the Transitway to travel on reserved bus lanes on Woodroffe Avenue, and re-enter the Transitway at the Nepean Sportsplex.
-Baseline Station was the first station to be constructed in 1983 when the Transitway was undergoing initial construction.
+Baseline station was the first station to be constructed in 1983 when the Transitway was undergoing initial construction.

 Expansion

-Baseline station has undergone a series of renovations, as part of the expansion of the Southwest Transitway, expansion of Algonquin College and future proofing for the expansion of the Confederation Line.
+Baseline station has undergone a series of renovations, as part of the expansion of the Southwest Transitway, expansion of Algonquin College and future proofing for the expansion of O-Train Line 1.
 The current station involved the construction of a temporary station west of the original station, making room for the new Algonquin Centre for Construction Excellence (ACCE).
-The ultimate concept for the updated BRT station loop south of the LRT station will allow passengers to transfer from buses when the Line 1 extension is completed in 2025.
+The ultimate concept for the updated BRT station loop south of the LRT station will allow passengers to transfer from buses when the Line 1 extension is completed in 2027.